codenothing/level-two/packages/core/README.md

 Identifiers not found in local cache are then run through a BurstValve to batch fetch from remote cache or worker process.
 This means that there will only be one active request per identifier for the given worker.

+### `getUnsafeMulti(ids: IdentifierType[])`

+Similar to getMulti, fetches list of values for the identifiers provided, but raises exceptions when they are found instead of returning errors

 ### `stream(ids: IdentifierType[], streamResultCallback: (id: IdentifierType, result: ResultType) => Promise<void>)`

 Exposes data as it becomes available for the unique identifiers requested